-We are specialist New Zealand immigration lawyers and Immigration Law Advocates, i.e., qualified and experienced professionals with law degrees and advocacy and courtroom experience.
-Our lawyers are admitted as Barristers and Solicitors of the High Court of New Zealand and we are members of and regulated and overseen by the New Zealand Law Society and the Canterbury District Law Society.
+We have a specialist New Zealand immigration lawyer and Immigration Law Advocates, i.e., qualified and experienced professionals with a lawyer with a degree and advocacy and courtroom experience.
+Our lawyer is admitted as a Barrister and Solicitor of the High Court of New Zealand and is a member of and regulated and overseen by the New Zealand Law Society and the Canterbury District Law Society.
 We are also members of the New Zealand Association for Migration and Investment.

 We specialise in New Zealand immigration and citizenship law.
 We are therefore to a certain extent a "boutique" law firm, that does one principal thing and does it very well.

 We don't do immigration to Australia or Canada or the USA; we do New Zealand and New Zealand alone and there is no part of immigration or citizenship law and policy, no matter how minute or obscure, that we aren't aware of and have handled before.
 In fact, many of our immigration clients are referred to us by other law firms, which offer a more general and diversified range of legal services but who recognise that immigration is in fact a highly specialised and complicated area of the law which should either be handled by someone who knows what they are doing or not at all.